 When my first daughter was born five years ago, we did not vaccinate her because we were skeptical of the necessity of vaccines.
 Almost six years later, after much reading, writing, and discussion, our position of skepticism still holds true, but I am at the point where I am comfortable articulating it in an article for public consumption.
-This article focuses mostly on measles vaccines, but I believe my points apply to some other vaccines as well.
+This article focuses mostly on the measles vaccines, but I believe my points apply to some other vaccines as well.
 This article should not be used as a rationale for avoiding any and all vaccinations, especially if one is leaving the country.

 Measles Versus Automobiles